llvm/llvm-project/clang/docs/StandardCPlusPlusModules.rst

 Transitioning to modules
 ------------------------

-New code and libraries should use modules from day one if possible.
-However, it may be a breaking change for existing code or libraries to refactor to use modules.
-As a result, many existing libraries need to provide headers and module interfaces for a while to not break existing users.
+New code and libraries should use modules from the start if possible.
+However, it may be a breaking change for existing code or libraries to switch to modules.
+As a result, many existing libraries need to provide both headers and module interfaces for a while to not break existing users.

-This section provides some ideas on how to ease the transition process for existing libraries. **Note that this information is only intended as helpful tips instead of requirements from Clang.** It presumes the project is starting with no module-based dependencies.
+This section suggests some ideas on how to ease the transition process for existing libraries. **Note that this information is only intended as helpful tips instead of requirements from Clang.** It presumes the project is starting with no module-based dependencies.